 What is the probability that he will use ferns?

+A blue box is drawn around the entire top Fern branch.
 How many of the six possibilities contain ferns?

 Count them using the tree diagram.